 While pit bull enthusiasts say aggressive behavior by these dogs is the fault of the owner, not the dog, others disagree.
 Critics argue that pit bulls are bred specifically to be aggressive, and they say that regardless of the abuse or neglect of the pit bull by its owner, other dogs are abused and neglected—and yet they don’t respond by killing or hurting humans.
 The ASPCA acknowledges the breed’s inherent danger, stating on its website that: “Pit bulls have been bred to behave differently during a fight.
 They may not give warning before becoming aggressive, and they’re less likely to back down when clashing with an opponent.”
 Of the pit bull breed, People for the Ethical Treatment of Animals, or PETA, says: “The public is misled to believe that pit bulls are like any other dog.
 And they just aren’t.”

 California dog owners are held strictly liable for any injuries that their pets cause.
-If you have been attacked by a dog, contact our Los Angeles dog bite attorney now to discuss your case details and determine the best course of action moving forward with your dog bite claim.
+If you have been attacked by a dog, contact our dog bite lawyer in Los Angeles now to discuss your case details and determine the best course of action moving forward with your dog bite claim.